UK Finance Glossary

 - Higher Rate Tax

 - Income tax at 40%, applying to taxable income between £50,271 and £125,140 in 2025/26.
+At £100,000+ income the personal allowance begins to taper, creating an effective 60% marginal tax rate on income from £100,000–£125,140.

 - HMRC — His Majesty's Revenue and Customs

 - The UK's tax authority responsible for collecting income tax, NI, VAT and other taxes, and for administering Self Assessment.
+Also administers child benefit, tax credits and certain statutory payments.

 I